Does Your Launch Need To Be So Stressful?

 Sometimes it’s important to inform the entire team of global changes to the project and I wholeheartedly accept emails that inform everyone at the same time.

-I’ve seen some community emails in my day — all the way back to Animation production days when there was this monolith email meant to clear everything up…and it managed to do the EXACT OPPOSITE.
+With that said, I think it’s a better idea to keep most emails lean and sent to only the essential few.
+I’ve seen some community emails in my day — all the way back to working in animation when there was this monolith email meant to clear everything up…and it managed to do the EXACT OPPOSITE.

 People generally look through emails – scanning for the part about THEM… it’s hard to find in a huge honkin’ email.
 Believe me.
 I know.